 Hotel Cancellation : Full deposit*

 6.6 The Third Party Supplier will usually also impose a cancellation fee or amendment fee in accordance with the Third Party Supplier Terms and Conditions.
 Your hotel will typically have its own cancellation policy which LycaFly will display to you on the trip details page before you book.
 If there is a cancellation fee payable, it will apply a 'per room' and not 'per booking' cancellation fee.
 Be aware that in many locations, the Hotel will not refund any amount in accordance with their booking terms and local applicable laws.
 Your attention is drawn to Clause 4 above in specific regard to the provision of services by Third Party Suppliers.

 Refund Processing Time

 6.6 Refunds (for eligible refundable tickets) can take as long as 6-8 weeks to process and may in some instances, take longer depending on your method of payment and the response time of the Third Party Supplier.
-The processing time is beyond the control of LycaFly as LycaFly has to receive the return of funds from Third Party Suppliers who may be located in territories where money processing rules or banking infrastructure is such that a refund will take several days or weeks to clear to LycaFly's UK bank accounts.
-Any refund amounts will be issued back using the same method in which the amount was debited from the Customer.
+The processing time is beyond the control of LycaFly as LycaFly needs to receive the return of funds from Third Party Suppliers who may be located in territories where money processing rules or banking infrastructure is such that a refund will take several days or weeks process.
+Any refund amounts must be issued back using the same method in which the amount was debited from the Customer.
 LycaFly will keep Customers informed of the expected processing time, where possible.